NEWS AND INSIGHTS | INSIGHTS

 Simple planning strategies can be highly effective in transferring assets out of your taxable estate.

-Recently, higher inflation rates have changed the amounts used for calculations under various tax laws, including those governing federal gift and estate taxes.
-The federal gift and estate tax exemption is currently $12,920,000 for gifts made, or decedents dying, in 2023.
-The exemption, which is indexed for inflation, is scheduled to increase to $13,610,000 in 2024, and will likely increase again in 2025.
-In 2026, it will revert to $5,490,000, the exemption in 2017, adjusted for inflation since that time.
-Although it is uncertain whether the federal gift and estate tax exemption will ultimately be reduced to that level given the possibility of new tax legislation, certain estate planning techniques can be used currently, and will likely be available in future years, that allow taxpayers to transfer significant wealth to heirs without using the federal gift and estate tax exemption.
+Recently, inflation rates and tax law changes enacted by the One Big Beautiful Tax Act signed into law on July 4, 2025 have altered the amounts used for certain exemptions applicable to federal gift and estate taxes.
+The federal gift and estate tax exemption is currently $13,990,000 for gifts made, or decedents dying, in 2025.
+The exemption is scheduled to increase to $15,000,000 in 2026, and is to be adjusted for inflation in later years.
+Although the recent tax legislation increased the scheduled exemptions for 2026 and beyond, certain estate planning techniques can continue to be deployed, allowing taxpayers to transfer significant wealth to heirs without using the federal gift and estate tax exemption.

 A simple way for taxpayers to transfer wealth over time is to make annual exclusion gifts and payments for educational or medical expenses on behalf of others.
-These “tax-free” gifts are allowed under current law, and the sunset provisions that will reduce the gift and estate tax exemption do not limit them.
+These “tax-free” gifts can be extremely effective in reducing one’s taxable estate.

 Annual Exclusion Gifts

-Under current law and applicable in 2023, every individual can give away up to $17,000 to as many individuals as he or she wants without using any federal gift and estate tax exemption.
-For 2024, the annual exclusion amount will be $18,000 based on the inflation adjustment.
-In 2023, married couples can each give $17,000 to the same individual such that their total annual exclusion gifts to any one individual are $34,000.
-If a couple has three children, they can give $102,000 away in annual exclusion gifts to their children without consuming any portion of their lifetime exemptions.
-In 2024, that amount will be $108,000.
-If the couple makes gifts prior to the end of 2023 and in the beginning of 2024, that will allow a total of $210,000 to be gifted tax-free to their children over the next few months.
+Under current law applicable in 2025, every individual can give away up to $19,000 to as many individuals as he or she wants without using any federal gift and estate tax exemption.
+For 2026, the annual exclusion amount is not scheduled to be adjusted for inflation, so it will remain at $19,000.
+Married couples can each give $19,000 to the same individual such that their total annual exclusion gifts to any one individual are $38,000.
+If a couple has three children, for example, they can give $114,000 away in annual exclusion gifts to their children without consuming any portion of their lifetime exemptions.
+In 2026, they can do the same.
+If the couple has not yet used their annual exclusion to make any gifts to their children during 2025 and makes gifts prior to the end of 2025 and in the beginning of 2026, that will allow a total of $228,000 to be gifted tax-free to their children over the next few months.

 These transfers do not have to be outright.
-A variety of trusts for the benefit of family members (e.g., children, grandchildren, nieces and nephews) can qualify to be the recipients of annual exclusion gifts.
+Various trusts for the benefit of family members (e.g., children, grandchildren, nieces and nephews) can qualify as recipients of annual exclusion gifts.
 Establishing such trusts can provide several advantages, including:

 • Protecting the assets from the beneficiary’s creditors